canidlogic/aksmacro/README.md

 Macro routines for Arctic Kernel Services.
 This project contains a single C header file `aksmacro.h` that can be used for specific purposes described below in this README.
 There is no implementation file to compile; to use `aksmacro` just include the `aksmacro.h` header in your project.
 You may include the header however many times you want.

+Using `aksmacro.h` you can write C programs that are portable between POSIX and Windows with minimal overhead, provided that you follow the guidelines and limitations outlined in this README.
+If you need further portability beyond what `aksmacro.h` offers, you can either add your own extensions (made easier by the platform determination macros of `aksmacro.h`) or switch to a more sophisticated solution, such as Cygwin.

 ## Platform determination

-The two main platform targets in use these days are Win32 and POSIX.
-Win32 is used by Microsoft Windows, and (confusingly) Win32 is also used in 64-bit Windows, though it's sometimes called Win64 there.
-Win32 is traditionally supported by all Microsoft Windows operating systems from Windows 95 and Windows NT up to the present (Windows 11 at time of writing).
-The by now ancient 16-bit Windows 3.x systems that ran on DOS are _not_ supported by Win32.
-Also, recently Microsoft has started using the Windows name for some mobile platforms that do not include Win32 support, such as Windows RT and Universal Windows Platform (UWP).
+The two main platform targets in use these days are WinAPI and POSIX.
+WinAPI is used by Microsoft Windows, and has been traditionally supported by all 32-bit and 64-bit Microsoft Windows operating systems from Windows 95 and Windows NT up to the present (Windows 11 at time of writing).
+The ancient 16-bit Windows 3.x and earlier platforms that ran on top of DOS are _not_ supported by WinAPI.
+Also, sometimes Microsoft uses the Windows name for mobile or embedded platforms that do not include full WinAPI support, such as Windows RT and Universal Windows Platform (UWP).

 POSIX is used on most other platforms that are not Windows.
 UNIX and UNIX-like operating systems, Linux, BSD, and Solaris are all POSIX platforms.
 MacOS operating systems since OS X are also POSIX, though the historic "classic Mac OS" (last updated in 2001) is not POSIX.
 Although mobile platforms such as Android and iOS might be built on top of POSIX kernels, the mobile interface tends not to work well for C-style console applications, so generally mobile applications for Android and iOS will _not_ be written directly against the POSIX kernel.
-Finally, DOS is not POSIX.
+Also, DOS is not POSIX.

-The `aksmacro.h` header is only designed to work on Win32 (and Win64) and POSIX platforms.
+The `aksmacro.h` header is only designed to work on WinAPI and POSIX platforms.
 Its behavior is undefined if you include it when compiling for other platforms.

-The first thing the header does is to determine whether it is on Win32 or POSIX.
+The first thing the header does is to determine whether it is on WinAPI or POSIX.

-To do this, it checks for the presence of any of the following Win32 macro definitions:
+To do this, it checks for the presence of any of the following WinAPI macro definitions:

 - `_WIN32`
 - `_WIN64`